-The benefits of using a sheet metal laser cutting service are numerous and include:
+The benefits of using a sheet metal laser cutting service include:

 - High-speed laser cutting capabilities in mild steel, stainless steel, galvanised and Zintec

-- A superior edge finish compared to punching or shearing
+- A superior edge finish on laser cut metal compared to punching or shearing

 - Advancements in laser technology mean that there is no need to de-burr or finish even when cutting thick materials

-- No need to exchange tools for each separate cut made with fibre lasers
+- Fast turnaround – no need to exchange tools for each separate cut made with fibre lasers

-- The computer numerical control laser head allows for higher levels of precision compared to other thermal methods such as plasma cutting which are commonly used in the metal cutting industry
+- The computer numerical control laser head allows for higher levels of positioning accuracy compared to other thermal methods such as plasma cutting which are commonly used in the metal cutting industry

 - Cutting speed can be adapted depending on material thickness